kprinssu/anne-keyboard-windows/README.md

 * ~~Improve changing multiple button keyboard light colours~~

 ## Known Bugs
-* None so far.
-Please submit an issue to report any bugs.
+Please see the Github issue tracker.

 ## License
 The codebase and the project are released under the permissive MIT License.